KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/the-shogun.md

 * **Musou no Hitotachi** - pushes nearby players away from her, while Electro seeds descend around the arena dealing AoE Electro damage over time.
 Then a large AoE will Freeze players and deal large Electro damage inside the ring of Electro seeds.
   * Characters with vertical movement can be pushed upward, which can allow gliding high enough to safely escape the attack.
-* **The Final Calamity** - drains all party members' Energy and leaves a **Flowers of Remembrance** requiring elemental attacks to charge a special shield.
+* **The Final Calamity** - drains all party members' Energy and leaves a **Flowers of Remembrance** requiring Elemental attacks to charge a special shield.
 Outside this shield, one player will be marked with the **Eye of Stormy Judgement** and their active character will die, with any other active characters taking heavy Electro damage.
   * The damage can be prevented through some unconventional means.
 [See the evidence page for details](../../../evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md#raiden-boss-oneshot-mechanics).